Shaamallow/tp_optim/results/no_test_no_print.md

 ## Output

-No significant changes, only user time is reduced!
+No significant changes, only user time is reduced! (from ~8s to ~2.5s)

 ```bash
 837504741.000000 clock cycles.